Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 The first configuration for the volume is important since we want to make sure that the configuration is not lost when the container is restarted and we can configure it while it’s running.

-The registration is done by running a short-lived gitlab-runner
+The registration is done by running a short-lived gitlab-runner container

 that will generate a configuration file, after the registration process, and